 State Employee, Retiree, Dependent, or Survivor.
 An Employee, Retiree, Dependent, or Survivor who is eligible for benefits pursuant to M.G.L. c.
 32A.
 Retired Municipal Teachers and Elderly Governmental Retirees are State Retirees.
 An Employee, Retiree, Dependent, or Survivor who is eligible for benefits only pursuant to M.G.L. c.
 32B, § 19 or § 23, is not a State Employee, Retiree, Dependent, or Survivor.

 Student.
 Child aged 19 years or older but younger than 26 years of age who attends an accredited educational or vocational institution on a full-time basis.

 Surviving Dependent.
-A deceased insured Employee’s or a deceased insured Retiree’s Child Dependent, who, younger than 19 years of age, the Child had no surviving parent.
+A deceased insured Employee's or a deceased insured Retiree's Child Dependent, who, younger than 26 years old, the Child had no surviving parent.

 Surviving Spouse.
 A widow or widower of an insured Employee or Retiree, until death or remarriage.
 Persons divorced or legally separated from insured Employees or Retirees are not Surviving Spouses.